 You are here

-Welcome to the Language Sciences Initiative at UBC!
+Welcome to the Language Sciences Institute at UBC!

 Of all the species in the world, only humans use language.